oguzhanozkurt/Zabbix/Templates/appliances/Cisco/AppDynamics/README.md

 ## License

-Add a `LICENSE` file to define reuse/redistribution rights (e.g., MIT / Apache-2.0 / GPL-3.0).
+Licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Trademarks